GalaxyLittlepaws/Galaxy-s-Cat-Roleplay-System/ReadMe.md

 ## About

-This is a game system for roleplaying as cats in Second Life, as cats.
+This is a game system for roleplaying as cats in Second Life.
 It is a work in progress, and is not yet ready for use.

 It is currently tailored for the Maneki Neko avatar.